Extensions of Dupire Formula: Stochastic Interest Rates and Stochastic Local Volatility: Local Volatility Model with Two Stochastic Interest Rates

 Next, we differentiate the call price with respect to time.
 Here we make use of (\ref{eqn:marginalfokkerplanck}) and integration by parts,

 Plugging (\ref{eqn:d2CdK2}) into this expression yields

 Thus we arrive at the extended Dupire formula under stochastic rates

+This is an implicit formula, where the expectation on the right hand side depends on the local volatility $\sigma^{\text{LV}}(K, T)$, and it can be evaluated through a fixed-point iteration scheme.
 There is no known method to compute the expectation above analytically, yet it can be evaluated by numerical methods such as Monte Carlo or finite differences.
-Note also that the term with the expectation corresponds to the price of an option with maturity $T$ and payoff $(K r_T^d - S_T r_T^f) \mathds{1}_{S_T > K}$.\\[10pt]
+Note also that the term with the expectation corresponds to the price of an option with maturity $T$ and payoff $(K r_T^d - S_T r_T^f) \mathds{1}_{S_T > K}$.

-\paragraph{Single stochastic rate limit}\mbox{}\\
+\paragraph{Single stochastic rate limit}

 In the limit where the foreign rates $r_T^f$ are deterministic, this equation becomes (see \cite{Hu2015} for an alternative derivation)

 The second expectation in the numerator can be evaluated using (\ref{eqn:callexpectation}) and (\ref{eqn:dCdK})